tim-bsm/dhbw_latex-template/README.md

-# LaTeX Template für die DHBW
+# LaTeX Template for the DHBW

-## Entwicklungsumgebung
+## Development Environment
-Um diese Vorlage optimal nutzen zu können, sollte am besten "MS Visual Studio Code" in Kombination mit JabRef verwendet werden.
+To use this template optimally, it is best to use [MS Visual Studio Code](https://code.visualstudio.com) in combination with [JabRef](https://www.jabref.org).

 ### Visual Studio Code
 **Packages:**